syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ![.NET MAUI Autocomplete ClearButtonPath](Images/UICustomization/clearbuttoncustomization.png)

-## Command

-### Return Command and Return Command Parameter
+## Return Command and Return Command Parameter

-`ReturnCommand` and `ReturnCommandParameter` allows users to customize and handle action invoked by pressing the Enter key.

-- `ReturnCommand` : Specifies what should happent when a [SfAutocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html)control is interacted (e.g., clicking a button or pressing Enter key in an entry field).
-- `ReturnCommandParameter` : Provides additional data needed for the action.
+- `ReturnCommand`, of type ICommand, defines the command to be executed when the return key is pressed.
+- `ReturnCommandParameter`, of type object, specifies the parameter for the `ReturnCommand`.

 {% tabs %}
 {% highlight xaml %}